Timmsy1998/pinboard-app/docs/README.md

 This project is a Laravel application that fetches and processes links from Pinboard, and presents them using a Vue.js front-end.
 The application includes a command to fetch links, an API route to return the data in JSON format, and a front-end interface to display the data with a dark/light mode switch.

+## Brief

+For more details about the project requirements, please refer to the [BRIEF.md](./BRIEF.md) file.

 ## Installation

 1. **Clone the repository**: